 The failure of the dam holding residue of iron ore in Brumadinho resulted in the death of 259 people – 11 more are still missing – and an environmental disaster in Brazil.

-At its request, the Federal Public Ministry received the results of a study conducted by the International Center for Numerical Methods in Engineering, a research organization part of the Technical University of Catalonia.
+At its request, the Federal Public Ministry received the results of a study conducted by the International Center for Numerical Methods in Engineering (CIMNE), a research organization part of the Technical University of Catalonia.

 The report confirms that the failure of the dam was due to liquefaction.
 “It is undisputed that the failure of the Dam I involved the mechanism of flow liquefaction.”

-Liquefaction occurs when the soil, saturated with water, loses its strength and act as a fluid.
-This effect can be caused by earthquake shaking, resulting in a mudflow and the collapse of buildings.
+Liquefaction occurs when the soil, saturated with water, loses its strength and acts as a fluid.
+This effect can be caused by earthquake shaking, resulting in mudflow and the collapse of buildings.

-The ICNME analyzed several simulations of a numerical model that included the construction history of the dam, its movement in the years before the failure or rainfalls in the last 40 years.
+The CIMNE analyzed several simulations of a numerical model that included the construction history of the dam, its movement in the years before the failure or rainfalls in the last 40 years.